jmasurovsky/Superhero_ML/README.md

 Research questions that will be explored in this project are:

 - Can we classify a superhero as good or evil based off their physical characteristics and abilities?
-Do we see a bias?
-- Can we cluster superheroes by their abilities to uncover similarities between good and evil characters?
+- Assuming all other variables equal, can a character's alignment be better explained through the classification of an individual ability?
-- Which superhero abilities have statistically significant influence on one another and by how much?
+     - Are intelligence, strength, power, combat, durability, or speed bias towards an alignment?

 ## Technologies Used